 The popularity of word and phrase tattoos continues to rise.
 Unlike large portrait or common design ideas, simple script tattoos can be placed in visible areas for daily reminders of sentiment, inspiration, and strength.
 While there are no hard and fast rules to these simple forms of body inscriptions, the following tips for word and phrase tattoos will ensure you're inking a statement worthy of repeating, over and over again.

-Because the body shifts and changes shape with weight changes and aging, it's important to place your word or phrase tattoo somewhere safe that is less likely to experience variations in weight fluctuations or the effects of gravity.
+Clever placement can create a fun interplay between words, as with influencer Alyssa Coscarelli's try/not try ink on opposite forearms.
+Because the body shifts and changes shape with weight changes and aging, you may want to place your word or phrase tattoo somewhere safe that is less likely to experience variations in weight fluctuations or the effects of gravity.

 Consider the inner wrists and ankles as safe bets for word tattoos.
 They will also allow you to read them on a daily basis, which is sort of the point.

 Tuck a word or phrase behind the ear, like with this elegant script by artist Joanna M. Roman.
 "I think the number one rule [of word tattoos] to think of something that’s meaningful to you and will survive time (i.e I strongly discourage your partner's name)," says Jeremie Lahmi, the founder of clean tattoo care brand People of Substance.

 Inner Arm Script

 If you want your ink to be visible to others, aim to make it readable from at least 10 inches away.
 The letters should be large enough so that as your skin changes, sags or shifts, your tattoo is still easy to read and resembles a word rather than a blob of ink.

 You can always go super minimalist with a single meaningful letter, like Selena Gomez has done with the lower-case cursive "g" behind her left ear.